-If you haven’t noticed, I am on a healthy meal prep kick lately . . . and not just because it’s the new year.
-Meal prepping has been one of the main reasons I’ve been able to stick with healthy eating all these years and keep off the weight.
+If you haven’t noticed, I’m all about healthy meal prep!
+It has been one of the main reasons I’ve been able to stick with healthy eating all these years and keep off the weight.

-I know meal prep can be daunting for some.
+I know meal prepping can be daunting for some.
 If you feel like you haven’t mastered meal prep yet, know you’re not alone!
-I’ve rounded up my top kitchen tools for healthy meal prep – they help make meal prep a breeze.
+I have a 6-week meal plan and meal prep guide, which is perfect for anyone who wants to eat healthier, but it overwhelmed with the meal planning and prep process.
+In addition to this healthy meal prep guide, I’ve rounded up my top kitchen tools for healthy meal prep – they help make meal prep a breeze.

 Make sure you have the right tools!
 You wouldn’t start a home renovation without making sure you have all the right tools – and the same goes for meal prep.
 It’s so much easier when your kitchen is stocked with the right tools.
 Get a few of these gadgets and your meal prepping will be exponentially easier (promise!).